gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_4_Control_Device_with_Direct_Methods/README.md

 ## Direct Method Handler Function

-1. From Azure IoT Central, a user invokes the **Reset Azure Sphere** command.
+1. From Azure IoT Central, a user invokes the **Restart Device** command.

-    A Direct Method named **ResetMethod**, along with a JSON payload, is sent to the device.
-The JSON payload *{"reset_timer":5}* specifies how many seconds to wait before resetting the device.
+    A direct method message named **RestartDevice**, along with the integer payload specifying how many seconds to wait before the restart is sent to the device.

-2. The ResetDirectMethod function handler is called.
+2. The RestartDeviceDirectMethodHandler function handler is called.

-    When the device receives a Direct Method message, the DirectMethodBindings Set is checked for a matching DirectMethodBinding *methodName* name.
-When a match is found, the associated DirectMethodBinding handler function is called.
+    When the device receives a direct method message, the **DirectMethodBindings** set is checked for a matching **DirectMethodBinding** *methodName* name.
+When a match is found, the associated **DirectMethodBinding** handler function is called.

-3. The current UTC time is reported to Azure IoT using a Device Twin Binding property named **DeviceResetUTC**.
+3. The current UTC time is reported to Azure IoT using a Device Twin Binding property named **DeviceRestartUTC**.

 4. The Direct Method responds back with an HTTP status code and a response message